Armenia–United States relations: Armenian genocide

 The Armenian genocide was the systematic mass extermination of 1.5 million Armenians by the Ottoman Turks from 1915 to 1923.
 The Turkish government has since instituted a century-long campaign of denial, despite there being an overwhelming and abundant international scholarly consensus of the reality of the genocide.
 The United States had historically been uneasy to anger its NATO ally, Turkey, by recognizing the genocide, as Turkey has diplomatically retaliated against nations such as France, Germany, Italy, and the Netherlands after they each formally recognized the genocide in their respective parliaments.

 On 29 October 2019, the United States House of Representatives voted 405–11 in favor of recognition, and the Senate followed on 12 December 2019, passing an identical resolution unanimously.
 These identical resolutions (H.Res.
 296 and S.Res.
 150) state that it is the policy of the United States to recognize and officially commemorate the Armenian genocide, to deny association of the US government with denial of the genocide, encourage education and public understanding of the Armenian genocide and emphasize the humanitarian relief effort led by the United States in the form of the Near East Relief to the victims of genocide.

 On the 106th year of commemoration of the Armenian genocide, 46th President of the United States Joe Biden officially recognized the Armenian Massacres as genocide.
+Following Biden's recognition of the genocide, Armenia and the Armenian diaspora welcomed the move with great satisfaction.

+On April 24, 2025, during the first Armenian Genocide Remembrance Day of President Donald Trump's second term, the White House issued a statement commemorating the day that did not use the term "genocide".
+This was seen as a reversal after Biden formally recognized the Armenian genocide in 2021.
+The second Trump administration continues to avoid using the term "genocide", instead continuing to refer to the events as the Medz Yeghern (Armenian for 'Great Catastrophe') and labeling April 24 as only "Armenian Remembrance Day".